David Chambers is an Architect & Urbanist living in Brighton.

 Urban Designer

-At Rother District Council David works at a strategic level within the Place and Climate Change Directorate, providing design leadership on a range of major projects, including the transformation of the De La Warr Pavilion, a new masterplan and design code to shape Bexhill’s low carbon future and placemaking policy formulation for the emerging local plan.
+At Rother District Council David leads Design & Placemaking within the Planning Policy & Placemaking Team, providing strategic design leadership on a range of major projects, including the transformation of the De La Warr Pavilion, a new masterplan for Bexhill, and policy development for the emerging local plan.

 Contact